jorgenkraghjakobsen/snapclient/README.md

 - [ ] Build a ESP-ADF branch

 ## Minor task
-- Propergate mute/unute from server message to DSP backend mute control.
+- [ ] Propergate mute/unute from server message to DSP backend mute control.
-  - soft mute - play sample in buffer with decresing volume
+  - [ ] soft mute - play sample in buffer with decresing volume
-  - hard mute - pass on zero at the DSP hackend
+  - [ok] hard mute - pass on zero at the DSP hackend
-- Startup: do not start parsing on samples to codec before sample ring buffer hits requested buffer size.
+- [ ] Startup: do not start parsing on samples to codec before sample ring buffer hits requested buffer size.
+  - [ok] Start from empty buffer